 There are many prenatal DHA supplements on the market to cater to different needs, such as dietary needs.
 Vegans, for example, may wish to avoid fish oil.
 Fortunately, there are vegan sources of DHA, and therefore there are vegan prenatal DHA supplements available, such as the excellent Deva Vegan DHA.

 Dietary supplements can sometimes contain surprising ingredients, especially for vegans and vegetarians.
 Check out our guide on what animal-derived ingredients to look out for in prenatal supplements for more information.

-Since DHA is something that is recommended for both men and women, it’s not a terrible waste to get a bottle of DHA supplement that you can’t stand the taste of; just give it to someone else to consume, then try a different product.
+Since DHA is something that is recommended for both men and women, it’s not a total waste to buy a particular brand/flavor of DHA supplements only to find that you can’t stand the tate of it; just give it to someone else to consume, then try a different product.
 The important thing is not to be put off all DHA supplements from just one case of “fishy burps”!

 Nordic Naturals Prenatal Omega 3 hits the brief for a prenatal DHA with more than our recommended amount of DHA, plus supporting EPA, in a triglyceride form to improve absorbtion.
 Since they sell them in larger quantities (minimum purchase size is 90 pills), they are able to provide good value per-pill, but there is a risk to it because if you don’t like the taste or smell, which is a common issue with all fish-oil supplements, then you’re stuck with a lot of leftover pills to pass to someone else or throw away.

 But if you’re someone who is generally not that sensitive, or if you have someone you can easily share the supplements with, then Nordic Naturals Prenatal DHA is a strong contender for a place in your medicine cabinet.Get Nordic Naturals Prenatal DHA now ≫